-The Actual values shown on line 2 will be different from the ones shown above.
+The Actual values shown on line 2 will be different from the ones shown.
 The 4th line should be blank.

-Before actually using the 6500 to perform certain tasks, it is important to understand how to use the 6500 to make it do what you want.
-This section explains everything about the information that you see on the display, what it means, and how to change all the parameters that are shown on the display.
-As we proceed through the explanations, it will become clearer as to how the 6500 actually operates.
+Before actually using the 6300 to perform certain tasks, it is important to understand how to use the Remote unit to make the 6300 do what you want.
+This section explains everything about the information that you see on the Remote unit and what it means, and